 Côté grandes lignes, la SNCF a depuis longtemps pensé aux voyageurs handicapés.

-As for the main lines, the SNCF has long thought of handicapped travelers.
+As for the main lines, the SNCF has kept handicapped travelers in mind for a long time.

 Just in case that’s not enough to satisfy your curiosity, keep in mind the word côté’s similarly spelled (and hence easy to confuse) counterparts...

 For starters, there's côte, one of the primary meanings of which is very similar-sounding to its English equivalent: “coast” (as in "the Pacific coast").
 Actually, en français, the French Riviera is called the “Azure Coast.”